Boston desegregation busing crisis: Impact

+Political backlash and white flight

 The integration plan aroused fierce criticism among some Boston residents.
+Republicans, who had initiated the program, withdrew support, and by the 1970s whites who could do so had either moved to suburban areas that were beyond the reach of desegregation orders or sent their children to private schools.
 Of the 100,000 enrolled in Boston school districts, attendance fell from 60,000 to 40,000 during these years.
 Opponents personally attacked Judge Garrity, claiming that because he lived in a white suburb, his own children were not affected by his ruling.
 The co-author of the busing plan, Robert Dentler, lived in the suburb of Lexington, which was unaffected by the ruling.
 Judge Garrity's hometown of Wellesley welcomed a small number of black students under the voluntary METCO program that sought to assist in desegregating the Boston schools by offering places in suburban school districts to black students, but students from Wellesley were not forced to attend school elsewhere.
 Senator Ted Kennedy was also criticized for supporting busing when he sent his own children to private schools.

 Protests and violence

 ROAR

 Restore Our Alienated Rights (ROAR) was an anti-desegregation busing organization formed in Boston, Massachusetts by Boston School Committee chairwoman Louise Day Hicks in 1974.
 Using tactics modeled on the civil rights movement, ROAR activists led marches in Charlestown and South Boston, public prayers, sit-ins of school buildings and government offices, protests at the homes of prominent Bostonians, mock funerals, and even a small march on Washington DC.
 By 1976, with the failure to block implementation of the busing plan, the organization declined.